dotnet/docs-maui/docs/user-interface/layouts/margin-padding.md

 # Margin and padding

-The The .NET Multi-platform App UI (.NET MAUI) `Margin` and `Padding` properties control layout behavior when an element is rendered in the user interface.
+The .NET Multi-platform App UI (.NET MAUI) `Margin` and `Padding` properties control layout behavior when an element is rendered in the user interface.
 Margin and padding are related layout concepts:

 - The `Margin` property represents the distance between an element and its adjacent elements, and is used to control the element's rendering position, and the rendering position of its neighbors. `Margin` values can be specified on layouts and views.
 - The `Padding` property represents the distance between an element and its child elements, and is used to separate the control from its own content. `Padding` values can be specified on layouts.